AndrewBrown1983/PDA_updatedVersion/Static_and_Dynamic_Task_A/testing_task_1.md

 end

 def self.cards_total(cards)
-  # self is not required here as method is going to be executed on an array of cards.

   total
   # total must equal something, assign to 0. total = 0
   for card in cards
     total += card.value
     return "You have a total of " + total
-    # return "You have a total of #{total}" and this should be outside the for loop.
+    # this should be outside of the for loop.
   end

 end